click here for a pdf version of this destination write-up - easier to print - no photos

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with two nights at Palm Garden Village Hotel, Wilpattu, three nights at Sigiriya Village Hotel, one night at Suisse Hotel, Kandy, two nights at The Grand Hotel, Nuwara Eliya, three nights at Rain Forest Edge Lodge, Sinharaja, two nights at Kalu’s Hideaway, Uda Walawa and one night at the Gateway Airport Garden Hotel.
+Full board accommodation is provided, with two nights at Palm Garden Village Hotel, Wilpattu, two nights at Sigiriya Village Hotel, one night at Suisse Hotel, Kandy, two nights at The Grand Hotel, Nuwara Eliya, one night at the Kitulgala Rest House, three nights at Rain Forest Edge Lodge, Sinharaja, two nights at Kalu’s Hideaway, Uda Walawa and one night at the Gateway Airport Garden Hotel.
 All accommodation is of a high/very high standard and all rooms have private facilities en suite.
 The food is good, with regional dishes and western choices.
-Most lunches will be taken at the hotels, with occasional packed lunches.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 15th, ending with breakfast on 1st), soft drinks at meal times, bottled water throughout, local transport by mini-coach, jeep rides, reserve entrance fees and international flights.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 18th, ending with breakfast on 4th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, jeep rides, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED